ll-catarino/movie-night-voting/README.md

 Backend:
 - Node.js Express app.
 - Using axios to consume data from omdb api.
-- MongoDB database. (work in progress)
-- Redis caching. (work in progress)
+- Redis as DB and title data caching. (work in progress)

 Frontend:
 - HTML, Bootstrap CSS, vanilla JS.